DataDog/hiring-engineers/answers.md

 ![alt text](https://github.com/Patolecanard/hiring-engineers/blob/master/Screenshots/pic7.png "Information Synthetics")

-In conclusion, for the first phase I was very satisfied with what I saw !
-The easiness, the simplicity and integration of DataDog.
+In conclusion, for the first phase, I was very satisfied with what I saw!
+The easiness, the simplicity and the integration of DataDog with other components, everything worked as expected and was very straight forward.
+Now let’s start the assigment and I hope everything goes well!